 Enter the details, including the name of the payment, and who you are making the payment to, into the cell.
 Schedule it for “all day,” and you’re set.
 You’ll get the reminder as you’re checking your email — or even on your phone if your phone is set to alert you in these cases.

 - Mint: You can receive bill reminders right to your phone or email if you use Mint.com.
 This is the premier online personal finance budget tool, and it’s possible for you to schedule bill pay reminders.

 Just go into Mint and “Add a reminder.”
 Mint also suggests that you set up reminders based on your transactions, so you can set reminders to recur every month.

 - What Bills?: This web-based bill reminder service sends email notifications to help you keep up with when things are due.
 You can also keep up with what you have already paid with What Bills? so that you have access to completed transactions.

 Services That Offer Bill Reminders

-How to do you keep track to pay your bills?
-Have you setup a unique reminder system?
+How do you keep track of paying your bills?
+Have you set up a unique reminder system?